JakobDegen/mir-docs/rvalues.md

 ## `CheckedBinaryOp`

-Same as `BinaryOp`, but returns `Option<T>` instead of `T`.
+Same as `BinaryOp`, but yields `Option<T>` instead of `T`.
 Furthermore, instead of performing two's-complement arithmetic, checks if the infinite precison result would be unequal to the two's-complement result and returns `None` if so. `BinOp::Offset` is not allowed here.

-**NC**: What about division/modulo?
+**NC/TODO**: What about division/modulo?
 Are they allowed here at all?
 Are zero divisors still UB?
 Also, which other combinations of types are disallowed?

 ## `UnaryOp`